qzc438/ontology-llm/DOCKER.md

 ### Installing the NVIDIA container toolkit

 The driver on its own is not enough.
-Without the toolkit, `./start.sh` quietly starts on the CPU and `./check-gpu.sh` stops at step 2.
+Without the toolkit, `./docker-start.sh` says the card cannot be handed over and falls back to the CPU, and `./docker-check-gpu.sh` stops at step 2.
 Installing it is a one-off, and takes three steps:

 ```bash
 # 1. add NVIDIA's package repository